pulp/pulp/docs/sphinx/rest-api/glossary.rst

   call report
     A JSON object describing metadata, progress information, and the final result of any asynchronous task being executed by Pulp.
-    Fields:

-     * _href - uri path to retrieve subsequent call reports for this task.
-     * response - a response from Pulp's tasking system: accepted, postponed, or rejected
-     * reasons - a list of reasons for postponed or rejected responses
-     * state - the current state of the task
-     * task_id - the unique id of the task that is executing the asynchronous call
-     * job_id - the unique id of the job the task is a part of
-     * schedule_id - the unique id of the schedule if the call is scheduled
-     * progress - arbitrary progress information, usually in the form of an object
-     * result - the return value of the call, if any
-     * exception - the error exception value, if any
-     * traceback - the resulting traceback if an exception was raised
-     * start_time - the time the call started executing
-     * finish_time - the time the call stopped executing
-     * tags - arbitrary tags useful for looking up the call report

   consumer
     A managed system that is the consumer of content.
 Consumption refers